wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

 ## Suggested starter equipment

-As stated before I would highly recommend going for a TKL (tenkeyless) keyboard for your first mechanical keyboard.
+I recommend buying a TKL (tenkeyless) keyboard for your first mechanical keyboard.
 If you want a relatively inexpensive TKL board with Cherry MX Browns you can check out the [Cooler Master Tenkeyless][1] for about $70.

-I got my first start with mechanical keyboards using the [WASD v2 keyboard][2].
+I personally like the [WASD v2 keyboard][2].
 It comes in multiple sizes, black or white cases, and you can customize the color on each key if you want.
 Also the media keys are fantastic on them.
 And one of the coolest things is their new [maker designs][3] which are community contributed keycap designs that are _really_ cool.

 If you want to get an even smaller keyboard, I would say start off with a [Vortex Poker 3][14] or a [Vortex Race 3][15].
 The only caveat about the Race 3 is it uses two nonstandard keycap sizes that will be hard to replace, and you need to use Windows to upgrade the firmware when you buy the keyboard.